Skip to main content

 Silverware of Amar Singh's Pujas

-These pillars come in 4 and are used in the Royal Mandaps for weddings of the Prince from the Greh Shanti puja till the Ganpati sthapna post marriage, These are built on every wedding separately and are religiously kept as memoirs till either of the bride or groom die.
+These pillars come in 4 and are used in the Royal Mandaps for weddings of the Prince from the Greh Shanti puja till the Ganpati sthapna post marriage.
+These are built on every wedding separately and are religiously kept as memoirs till either the bride or groom dies.

-This Chariot was gifted to the current King Arvind Singh Mewar by his father in law, on his wedding
+This Chariot was gifted to King Arvind Singh Mewar (died 2024) by his father-in-law on his wedding.

-The Ram Charriot that is used for the procession on every Ram Navami by the Royals who are descendants of the Lord.
+The Ram Chariot is used for the procession on every Ram Navami by the Royals who are descendants of the Lord.

-The crown prince's golden Jhula was used as a age-old tradition in Mewar
+The crown prince's golden Jhula was used as an age-old tradition in Mewar.

 City Palace